Robert Van Pelt: Legal Practice

 Van Pelt began working for the Stewart, Perry, Stewart law firm while still in law school in the spring of 1921.
 In 1925, the law firm became that of Stewart, Perry, Stewart, and Van Pelt.
-In September of 1925, E.B.
+In September 1925, E.B.
 Perry and Van Pelt dissolved stake in the partnership and formed the Perry & Van Pelt law firm that subsequent October.
 In 1928, Lloyd J. Marti joined the firm and it thus became Perry, Van Pelt & Marti until Van Pelt and Marti left this firm to form the new partnership of Van Pelt, Marti, and O'Gara.
 Lloyd J. Marti later assumed the position of Mayor of Lincoln, Nebraska from 1943 to 1947. and Van Pelt served as Deputy United States Attorney for the District of Nebraska from 1930 to 1934.

 Federal Judicial Service

 Van Pelt was nominated by President Dwight D. Eisenhower on May 22, 1957, to a seat on the United States District Court for the District of Nebraska vacated by Judge John Wayne Delehant.
 He was confirmed by the United States Senate on June 11, 1957, and received his commission on June 13, 1957.
 He assumed senior status on May 5, 1970, and his service terminated on April 27, 1988, upon his death.